Josephson-like currents in graphene for arbitrary time-dependent potential barriers: Josephson-like current flowing along the barrier

-without a term proportional to $t$ in the square bracket argument of the sine-function, cf.\ eq.\ (\ref{jy11}), and thus without similarity to Shapiro steps in Josephson junctions.
-The oscillations of $j_y$ generated by $W_1^{(2)}$ are always periodic and with non-zero {\it dc}-component as seen in Fig.~1b.
-The magnitude of this {\it dc}-current allows to directly measure the degree of valley polarization as needed for future valleytronics.
-In the limit $\:\omega\to 0\:$ both versions for $W_1$ become time-independent.
+without a term proportional to $t$ in the square bracket argument of the sine-functions and therefore without similarity to Shapiro steps in Josephson junctions.
+The oscillations of $j_y$ now are always periodic (as seen in Fig.\ \ref{fig2}{\sf e}), though $j_y$ could be quite complicated (see for example Fig.\ \ref{fig2}{\sf f}).
+For this case there is no {\sc dc}-component of $j_y$ at any $x$.
+The reason for this qualitatively different behaviour as compared to (\ref{jy11}) lies in the discontinuity of (\ref{cos-pot}) at time zero (we recall that we assume $\:W(x,t<0)=0\:$), contrary to (\ref{sin-pot}), so that (\ref{cos-pot}) does not simply correspond to a temporal phase shift.
+In the limit $\:\omega\to 0\:$ the effect of a homogeneous electric field becomes time-independent for both forms (\ref{sin-pot}) and (\ref{cos-pot}).